Labour, objectively speaking, is a messy business. But it is also funny – because everything in life is funny, if that’s how you approach each day.

 11:28 PM – Susan starts experiencing episodes of “sharp pain”.
 After a short bout of denial, she concedes that she ‘might’ be in labour.
 “Hold on”, I reply, “I’m just about done the chapter”.
 Susan gets up to ‘walk it off’.

-11:40 – Labour starts just as we had planned; the bags are not packed; we do not know where the unpacked items are; Andrew is awake; the Doula is out of the country; our stand-in Doula, Katie, a massage therapist and Susan’s best friend, lives 30 miles away; the Tonight Show is just about to start and Jay has good guests tonight.
+11:40 – Labour starts just as we had planned; the bags are not packed; we do not know where the unpacked items are; Andrew is awake; the Doula is out of the country; our stand-in Doula, Katie, a massage therapist and Susan’s best friend, lives 30 miles away; the Tonight Show has just started and Jay has good guests tonight.

 August 31, 2002

 12:15 AM – Susan finally admits she’s in labour and calls her mother Pat to come take care of Andrew.
 Pat, ever the trooper, says she’s on her way.

 12:18 – Susan calls Katie.
 Katie would love to come to the hospital, but her husband isn’t home yet to take care of their four-year-old.
 She promises to come as soon as possible.
 Susan appears to have an uncontrollable urge to make phone calls at this point.
 This confuses me, as I can’t understand her need to call for help when the Tonight Show is just about over.

 12:20 – Susan’s water breaks.
 It would appear that she’s not kidding.
 Later the hospital would confirm that her water didn’t really break, it just ‘leaked’.
 I have since learned that this is a common ploy by women in labour to get their husbands to turn off the TV.
 It works.